 The Constitution was further amended in 2004 making the elected President a full-time employee of our Association, bringing our Association in line with other Police Association and Unions across Australia.

-Our Association is part of the Police Federation of Australia, the representative industrial voice for the almost 60,000 Police officers nationally.
+Our Association is part of the Police Federation of Australia, the representative industrial voice for the more than 66,000 Police officers nationally.
 A brief history of the Police Federation of Australia can be accessed here.

 We are proud of our members and our history - the NTPA recognises its Life Members who have served the Association: